 🏜️ Go on a desert safari

-It consists of a 4x4 dune ride, sandboarding, dinner at a Bedouin camp, and traditional shows.
+A very popular excursion from Dubai is a 4×4 desert tour, crossing the dunes, with sandboarding, dinner at a Bedouin camp, and traditional shows.
 There are options for all budgets.

 I didn't do it because, just a few weeks earlier, I had been to Merzouga, Morocco, and had already had a similar experience in the dunes of the Sahara.